juliawill/quiz-game/README.md

-Certainly!
-Here’s the complete, updated `README.md` based on your project structure and details:

----

 # Quiz Game

 A full-stack quiz game built with **Next.js**, **React**, **PostgreSQL**, and **Drizzle ORM**.
 The app allows users to answer quiz questions, view their score, and reset the quiz.
 It also integrates a PostgreSQL database to store questions and results, along with Docker for local development.